IndexDuo/indexduo.github.io-archived/README.md

+notes for myself...
+use npm run deploy to build the prject and output to the 'gh-pages' branch
-# Getting Started with Create React App??
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).